 On February 9, 2010, Cancer Research U.K. (CRUK), the U.K. organization dedicated to cancer research, agreed to fund the cost of a clinical trial to investigate the use of ADXS-HPV, our Lm-LLO based immunotherapy targeted to HPV, for the treatment of head and neck cancer.
-This Phase 1/2 clinical trial will investigate the safety and efficacy of ADXS-HPV 6 weeks post-treatment with surgery, radiotherapy and chemotherapy - alone or in combination - in head and neck cancer patients.
+This Phase 1 clinical trial will investigate the safety and efficacy of ADXS-HPV 6 weeks post-treatment with surgery, radiotherapy and chemotherapy - alone or in combination - in head and neck cancer patients.
 We will provide the study drug, with all other associated costs to be funded by CRUK.
-The study is to be conducted at 3 sites in the United Kingdom (Aintree Hospital at the University of Liverpool, The Royal Marsden Hospital in London and Cardiff Hospital at the University of Wales).
-As of September 2013, Aintree Hospital has enrolled 16 patients into the study.
+The study is to be conducted at 3 sites in the United Kingdom (The Royal Liverpool University Hospital, Liverpool, U.K., the Royal Marsden Hospital, London, U.K., and the University Hospital of Wales, Cardiff, U.K.).
+As of September 2013, 16 patients have been enrolled into the study.

-School of Veterinary Medicine at Penn
+School of Veterinary Medicine at the University of Pennsylvania